 We’ll cycle south, flanking the train tracks (trains!) to the gorgeous Elliott Bay Trail, which will take us along the scenic Seattle Waterfront.
 We’ll catch the King County Water Taxi at Pier 50 and head over to West Seattle.
 In West Seattle we’ll ride west along the beach to Alki for a relaxing beer at the beach.

 There is so much snow today–both on the ground and falling from above.
-I deemed it way too slippery to take the bike or even walk to music class in Phinney today, but Brandt really wanted to go for a bike ride.
-I took them out for a little spin–just enough for Brandt to get cold and start complaining.
+I deemed it way too slippery to take the bike or even walk to music class on Phinney Ridge today, but my three-year old really wanted to go for a bike ride.
+I took them out for a little spin–just enough for him to get cold and start complaining.
 I hope he’ll remember his discomfort and never request a ride in the snow again.
 The bike slid a little bit, on a patch of ice hidden under a pile of snow, but it was while we were standing [almost] still at a light.
-So we didn’t fall down, but just got a good warning for how sucky riding in the snow can be.
+So we didn’t fall down, but just got a good warning for how tricky riding in the snow can be.

 We rode to Cal Anderson Park in Capitol Hill to take part in the Cranksgiving bicycle ride this morning.
 I checked the “terrain” box on Google Maps and it didn’t look too hilly, but I had to push the bike the last four blocks.
 I should know better than to ride to any neighborhood with “Hill” in its name.
 I also never want to ride somewhere when the route crosses a street named Summit–especially if Summit isn’t even the top of the hill!
 I had considered biking to the University District and putting the bike on the bus (for the first time), but it looked like that would have taken twice as long.